 - 1 tsp spicy paprika powder

 - Stir fry the vegetables for about 2 minutes.
-Then add the finely diced red bell pepper as well.
-Season the vegetables with the cayenne pepper and a pinch of salt.
+Then add the diced bell pepper as well.
+Season the vegetables with cayenne pepper and a pinch of salt.

-- Stir the vegetables well.
-Fry them for another 5 to 6 minutes under a lid.
-Now add the canned chopped tomatoes, the tomato paste, the bay leaf and the worcester sauce to the pan.
+- Stir the vegetables.
+Fry them for 5 minutes until a little soft.
+Then add the canned chopped tomatoes, tomato paste, bay leaf and worcester sauce to the pan.

-- Stir all the ingredients well.
-Season with the spicy paprika powder and the dried thyme and oregano.
+- Stir all the ingredients.
+Season with spicy paprika powder and dried thyme and oregano.

-- Add this shrimp broth to the creole tomato sauce.
+- Stir well and add the shrimp broth to the creole tomato sauce.

 - Bring the sauce to a light simmer again for 3 minutes under a lid.
 Stir regularly.
 Then add the peeled raw shrimp to the sauce.